Ceyene/MyBlog/README.md

 # MyBlog 📝 💻

-My first blog from scratch with [Gatsby] and GraphQL.
+A blog from scratch, with [Gatsby] and GraphQL.

 ## Building locally